DVR/NVR and Surveillance System Forensics

 The on-disk layout, across vendors, follows a recurring pattern.
 A small header region holds the magic bytes and the format version.
 A timestamp directory or index maps each minute (or each motion event) to one or more segment files.
 Segment files are fixed in size, typically 256 MB, and are written as a circular ring buffer: once the disk is full, the oldest segment is overwritten by the newest.
 There is no recycle bin, no journal that holds the prior version.
 A 4 TB DVR recording 16 cameras at 1080p with H.264 will hold roughly 20 to 30 days of footage before the ring closes.
 After that, every new second of recording destroys an old second from the same offset in the ring.

-The forensic implication is that any case more than a few weeks old, on a small-shop DVR, may already be physically gone.
-The examiner cannot conjure data that the ring has overwritten.
-Recovery work focuses on what is still in the ring, plus whatever fragments survive in slack space, in the disk's reserved areas, or in any unused sectors the vendor reserves for system logs.
+Any case more than a few weeks old, on a small-shop DVR, may have its relevant footage physically overwritten.
+Recovery work focuses on what remains in the ring, plus any fragments in slack space, reserved areas, or vendor-reserved system-log sectors.

 H.264, also called AVC (Advanced Video Coding), is the dominant codec in Indian DVR and NVR fleets in 2026.
 It splits the stream into Groups of Pictures (GOPs), each starting with an I-frame (a complete still image) followed by P-frames (predicted from the previous frame, smaller, only encoding differences) and B-frames (bidirectional, predicted from both previous and following frames, smallest).
 A typical I-frame interval is 25 to 50 frames, which at 25 fps means one complete picture every 1 to 2 seconds.
 Between I-frames, the stream only carries motion deltas.